vfarcic/docker-flow/README.md

 swarm-node-1/dockerflow_app-green_1   Up About an hour    192.168.99.102:32768->8080/tcp
 ```

 At this moment, the new release (*blue*) is running in parallel with the old release (*green*).
-Since we did not specify *--flow=proxy*, the proxy is left unchanged and still redirects to the old release.
+Since we did not specify the *--flow=proxy* argument, the proxy is left unchanged and still redirects to the old release.
 What this means is that the users of our service are still seeing the old release while we have the opportunity to test it.
 We can run integration, functional, or any other type of tests and validate that the new release indeed meets the expectations we have.
-While testing in production does not exclude testing in other environments (e.g. staging), this gives us greater level of trust by being able to validate the software under exactly the same circumstances our users will use it while, at the same time, not affecting them during the process (they are still oblivious of the existence of the new release).
+While testing in production does not exclude testing in other environments (e.g. staging), this approach gives us greater level of trust by being able to validate the software under exactly the same circumstances our users will use it while, at the same time, not affecting them during the process (they are still oblivious of the existence of the new release).

 After the tests are run, we have two paths we can take.
 If one of the tests failed, we can just stop the new release and fix the problem.
-Since the proxy is still redirecting all requests to the old release, our users we not affected by this failure and we can dedicate our time towards fixing the problem.
+Since the proxy is still redirecting all requests to the old release, our users were not affected by this failure and we can dedicate our time towards fixing the problem.
 On the other hand, if all tests were successful, we can run the rest of the *flow* that will reconfigure the proxy and stop the old release.

 ```bash
 ./docker-flow \
     --flow=proxy \
     --flow=stop-old
 ```

+This concludes the quick tour through some of the features *Docker Flow* provides.
+Please explore the [Usage](#usage) section for more details.

 Usage
 -----